Skip to Content

 ehrlif/Shutterstock

-• A trip from the US to France is international travel
+• A flight from New York to Paris: international

-• A trip from the US to Japan is international travel
+• A flight from California to Japan: international

 U.S. accepted forms of identification tucked into a wallet for a list of the US domestic travel requirements